unhcR

 the status of stateless people

-about the unhrc
+about the unhcR

 Background guide